nhsconnect/FHIR-CDS/pages/explore/api_general_guidance.md

 -->

 ### Resource not found ###
-Example scenarios are outlined below when a CDS server would support this behaviour:
+Example scenarios are outlined below which show when a CDSS Server would support this behaviour:

 * When a request references a resource that cannot be resolved; for example, this error should be expected when an EMS request references the unique id of a `ServiceDefinition` or a `Questionnaire`, but the id is not known by the receiving CDSS as follows:-
     * EMS retrieval of a `ServiceDefinition` or a `Questionnaire` by logical id from a CDSS.